A small Wisconsin company stored thousands of people’s CDs, then suddenly vanished

 “I’m SO BURNED to the tune of THOUSANDS of dollars,” tweeted a customer.
 “They have my 100+ cd’s and $1000+ dollars,” tweeted another.

-Customers had no idea their collections were in danger since the company had acted as if everything was fine.
+Customers had no idea their collections were in danger since the company acted like everything was fine.
 As Tone Madison reported, Murfie asked people to re-up their membership as late as November 17th, just five days before it sent out an email saying it had “ceased operations.”

 In the days after, customers started to realize Murfie was missing.
 They could no longer stream music, and emails went unanswered.
 Even the former CEO didn’t know who was responsible.
 Whatever was left of Murfie as a company had totally dissolved.

 Customers had always expected to get their discs back — it was part of the company’s promise.
-“I went back and looked at the terms of service,” says Arik Hesseldahl, who paid Murfie to rip and store 668 CDs.
+“I went back and looked at the terms of use,” says Arik Hesseldahl, who paid Murfie to rip and store 668 CDs.
 “Those CDs are my property.
 And they even include a line that says if they fail, you still own your CDs.”
-The most recent version of Murfie’s terms of service said that if Murfie goes away, the company is still on the hook for “returning your CDs, vinyl, and cassettes to you,” so long as you pay its typical shipping fee.
+The most recent version of Murfie’s terms of use said that if Murfie goes away, the company is still on the hook for “returning your CDs, vinyl, and cassettes to you,” so long as you pay its typical shipping fee.

 Even Murfie’s co-founder Matt Younkle was a customer until the site shut down.
 “There was always something comforting and familiar about having my exact collection available, forever, in its original quality,” Younkle says.
 “Now that Murfie is gone, listening to my CDs is about to become a lot less convenient.”